-Installed by Installation of FlexNet inventory agent (computer preference) Computer preference [Registry]\ManageSoft\Launcher\CurrentVersion
+Installed by Installation of FlexNet inventory agent (computer preference) Computer preference [Registry]\ManageSoft\Launcher\CurrentVersion g file name and path.

 LogFile (inventory component)

 LogFile gives the location and file name of the log file (on the computer device where the tracker is executing) when logging is enabled for ndtrack.